Sergio-Flores-Torres/Neural-Bond/README.md

 **IMPORTANT**: For added safety, generate a new wallet to use with this app, since you'll have to copy your private key.
 It is not transmitted, just used locally to encrypt/decrypt.
 Maybe in a future version we'll add a more robust system to handle this issue.

+See the [detailed instructions](instructions.md) on how to use, if you want.

 ## Caveats

 This app may or may not be secure; most likely it is not, we're not cryptography experts.
 The goal here is to have discreet comms, safe from casual observers, not ultra-secure-quantum messages.
 So don't go around sending weird stuff that you'd be uncomfortable having exposed, cause a determined hacker will *probably* find a way to read it, mmmmmkay?
 Plus the copy pasting of the private key is a thing.